 When your puppy is still little and cute, certain lessons are easily taught that would require much more work if delayed.
 Walking on a loose leash, paying attention when you call the name, coming when called, keeping feet on the floor to greet people, keeping teeth off humans and other essential skills for living in a human world are most easily taught to your puppy over a two or three month period early in life.

 Your puppy must be up to date with puppy vaccinations to attend the classes, and have received at least one vaccination 10 days prior to starting the classes.

-The classes are held on Wednesday evening from 7.00pm at St Bernard's Road Veterinary Clinic.
-Our classes are taught by Kate, an experienced puppy trainer.
+The classes are held on Tuesday & Wednesday evenings from 7.00pm at St Bernard's Road Veterinary Clinic.
+Our classes are taught by experienced puppy trainers.

 We are passionate about getting you and your new puppy off to the best possible start with the aim of creating for you and your family a well-mannered and socially acceptable canine companion.

 Phone St Bernard's Road Veterinary Clinic on 8364 4545 to secure your place in the next class.